appliedecon/data602-lectures/project/readme.md

 - Organized repository, with folders for data, diagrams (if any), and a readme file.
 - README should be in a markdown format and summarize your project (think an abstract).
 - Notebook should be error free, include sections, and narratives to explain your thought process and summarize your observations.
+- Notebook should have every code cell executed sequentially (i.e., restart your kernel and run all).
 - PowerPoint should be clean, well organized, and summarize your project.
+There should be no grammatical mistakes, misspellings, ECT, ...
+You should be comfortable presenting this to the president of your company.
 - Video clip should walk through your PowerPoint.
+Verbally should go through the slide deck without reading verbatim.